Find Grad Schools

 118 Yearly Graduations

 North Carolina State University comes in at #4 on our list of the most popular colleges offering master's degrees in stats.
 Roughly 36,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,095 per year.
-During the 2020-2021 academic year, 118 people received their master's degree in stats from NC State.
-Of these students, 48% were women and 17% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 118 people received their master's degree in stats from NC State.
+About 43% of this group were women, and 34% were students from an underrepresented racial-ethnic group.

 111 Yearly Graduations

 University of Illinois at Urbana-Champaign is the 5th most popular school in the nation for students seeking a master's degree in stats.
 Roughly 52,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $14,446 per year, while in-state graduate students, on average, pay $14,635 per year.
-The stats program at University of Illinois at Urbana-Champaign awarded 111 master's degrees during the 2020-2021 school year.
-About 45% of this group were women, and 5% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $14,542 per year, while in-state graduate students, on average, pay $14,891 per year.
+During the most recent year for which we have data, 111 people received their master's degree in stats from UIUC.
+About 42% of this group were women, and 23% were students from an underrepresented racial-ethnic group.

 #6